newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/fire-safety-smoke-detectors.md

 :::callout{ showHeader="true" headerText="Keep in mind:" showIcon="false" calloutType="informational" }

-You need to get a new certificate for each home you are renting out every six months or when a new tenant moves in.
+You need to get a new certificate for each home you are renting out every 6 months or when a new tenant moves in.

 :::